chris-pearce/scally/README.md

 Your master stylesheet is split into three main sections:

-- **Your settings**
-  all of your project-specific settings in the form of Sass variables.
+- **Your settings.** All of your project-specific settings in the form of Sass variables.
-- **Scally framework**
-  the entire Scally framework including your overrides.
+- **Scally framework.** The entire Scally framework including your overrides.
-- **Your styles**
-  all of the CSS you will write for your project.
+- **Your styles.** All of the CSS you will write for your project.

 **N.B.** it's imperative this order is maintained otherwise Scally won't work.